 Just a few hours flight from the UK, Morocco feels like a world away.
-Enjoy the exotic sights, sounds and scents of Marrakech’s medina, home to the labyrinthine souks as well as the snake-charmers, fortune-tellers, musicians and food stalls of Djemaa el-Fna square.
+Our Morocco tours begin in vibrant Marrakech.
+Here, you can enjoy the exotic sights, sounds and scents of the medina, home to the labyrinthine souks as well as the snake-charmers, fortune-tellers, musicians and food stalls of Djemaa el-Fna square.

 To explore this intriguing country further, head inland to the green valleys, snow-topped peaks and traditional Berber villages of the magnificent Atlas Mountain range, and the vastness of the Sahara Desert.View all tours to Morocco